 Some of the best sources of MUFAs include olive oil, coconuts oil, canola oil, avocados, almonds, peanuts and sesame seeds.

 Research suggests that two to three tablespoons of olive oil per day are enough to do the trick.

 9. Consume Water-Rich Foods

-In fact, according to a study conducted at the Pennsylvania State University, consuming water-rich foods can help you decrease your overall calorie consumption since many of these foods score low on calories, but high on fiber.
+According to a study conducted at the Pennsylvania State University, consuming water-rich foods cut overall calorie consumption as many of these foods are low in calories, but high in fiber.

 Here is a list of some of the best water-rich foods: